HuyaneMatsu/hata/docs/ref/ExtensionLoader.md

 > If the extension is not found, an [`ExtensionError`](ExtensionError.md) will
 > be raised.

-> If the client is already deleted, `RuntimeError` will be raised.

 ### `_unload(self, name)` (method)

 - returns : `None`